Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Training patient-specific neural networks

-\paragraph{Data augmentation.} In \cref{fig:training}C, we visualize a batch of synthetic X-rays rendered from the CT scan of a subject in the DeepFluoro dataset.
+\paragraph{Data augmentation.} In \cref{fig:supp_training}, we visualize a batch of synthetic X-rays rendered from the CT scan of a subject in the DeepFluoro dataset.
 During training, we heavily augment these images to simulate various intraoperative aberrations.
-We apply various intensity modifications, such as contrast, blur, equalization, additive Gaussian noise, and inversions.
+We apply various intensity modifications, such as random local contrast equalization, blurring, sharpening, and additive Gaussian noise.
 Additionally, we implement random crops to simulate intraoperative changes to X-ray collimation or the presence of non-anatomical variations, such as surgical tools.
-Importantly, we do not apply any geometric image augmentations (e.g., affine warps or vertical and horizontal flips) as this would alter the ground truth pose parameters that we are attempting to regress.
-As a result of these heavy augmentations, our pose regression models are robust to many domain shifts that occur in intraoperative imaging and produce consistently accurate initial pose estimates.
+Importantly, we do not apply any geometric image augmentations (\eg affine warps or vertical and horizontal flips) as this would alter the ground truth pose parameters that we aim to regress.
+As a result of these heavy augmentations, our pose regression models are insensitive to many domain shifts that occur in intraoperative imaging and produce consistently accurate initial pose estimates.